marcolax22/digital_methods/README.md

     - The related Immersion Journal from the Focused Coding, keywords and reflection on the explored comments up to that point, can be found [here](#immersion-journal).
 4. Classification of the comments in a qualitative way with a closed coding approach.
 The related Codebook can be found in the section [Code Book](#code-book).
 3. The quantitative dictionary classifier of the comments can be found in the script `dictionary-classifier.ipynb`.
+    - Added to this script is a outline of the network analysis based on Python Code.
+While to paper will represent to network based on a Gephi implementation.
+    - Furthermore a backtracking of uncategorized comments can be found in the script to check on possible influence of uncategorized claims of the channels.

 The script `preprocessing_functions.py` includes functions which where used in the different scripts.
 Each function is descript in the file.